yujikaneko/yujikaneko/README.md

 - Technical development for accessibility from the perspective of individuals with visual impairments
 - AR/VR, cognitive science, usability improvement
 - Bridging social issues with cutting-edge technology

+## Publications and Presentations

+- [Kaneko, Y. (2024).](https://github.com/yujikaneko/RPView2) Development and Possibilities of Real-Time Visual Field Constriction Simulation Using AR Technology.
+Proceedings of the 41st Annual Meeting of the Japanese Cognitive Science Society, 41.
+- [Kaneko, Y. (2023).](https://github.com/yujikaneko/RPView) Development and Application of an Image Filter Reproducing Visual Perception with Constricted Visual Field: As an Affected Individual.
+Proceedings of the 40th Annual Meeting of the Japanese Cognitive Science Society, 40.
+- [Kaneko, Y. & Kojima, H. (2020).](https://tohoku.repo.nii.ac.jp/records/134491) Challenges and Prospects of the Cognitive Model LIDA as a Tool for Cognitive Science Research.
+Journal of Educational Information Studies, 19, 1-9.

 ## Contact